The self-sabotage of the CAQ | The Journal of Quebec

 According to our information, the minister responsible for the Capitale-Nationale and her colleague from Transport would have defended themselves to their colleagues taken aback by saying that Bruno Marchand did not hold the same speech in public as in private.

-In particular, the mayor reportedly told the CAQ ministers that they could “count on him” to put pressure on the federal government to commit in writing to cost sharing, but he did not do so.
+In particular, the mayor reportedly told the CAQ ministers that they might “count on him” to put pressure on the federal government to commit in writing to cost sharing, but he did not do so.

 The drop too much